New Students for a Democratic Society: 2000s

-In September, SDS chapters from around the country converged on St. Paul, Minnesota to participate in the four days of protests against the Republican National Convention.
+From September 1–4 2008, SDS members and chapters from around the country converged on St. Paul, Minnesota to participate in four days of protest against the 2008 Republican National Convention.

-Members of Providence SDS took over a board meeting of the Rhode Island Public Transit Authority RIPTA to protest proposed route cuts.
-The group also argues that the RIPTA board is detached from its riders and doesn’t represent them.
+On September 22 2008, Providence SDS members took over a board meeting of the Rhode Island Public Transit Authority RIPTA to protest proposed route cuts.
+SDS argued that the RIPTA board is detached from its riders and doesn't represent them.